 We have come a long way since the 1936 Olympics became the first sporting event to be televised live.
 Now, we are used to being able to watch live sport regularly, not just on TV but by streaming content as well.

 Technology has certainly revolutionized the way we enjoy sport.
 This does not just apply to the way we watch sports but also to the way we interact with them.
 Let’s take a closer look at five specific examples of this.

 Sports betting on live action

 Sports betting is big news across the world.
-In Finland, fans visit a netti casino (online casino in the Finnish language) to place a bet on sporting events.
 In the USA, it’s estimated that around 50% of the adult population has placed a bet on sport at least once.

 Technology has taken the excitement of sports betting a step further.
-Fans can now bet on sporting action while it’s happening.
+Fans can now bet on sporting action while it’s happening at sportsbooks such as BetOnline.
 This live action betting helps to make watching sport more interesting than ever.

 The second screen experience